opethaiwoh/Predicting-the-species-of-flower-for-a-given-input-image/README.md

 Compared the performances and show the confusion matrices (20% test images and 80% training images)

-Performed a K-means clustering in the image dataset and show the optimal number of cluster (Hint: Elbow method)
+Performed a K-means clustering in the image dataset and show the optimal number of cluster

-Created a new test dataset of 10 images (download any flower images from internet or any other resources)
+Created a new test dataset of 10 images

 Predicted the flower type by using the above 3 classifiers.